Xilinx/RFSoC-PYNQ/docs/faqs.md

 ## How to I buy an RFSoC 4x2 board?

 The RFSoC 4x2 is manufactured and sold by [Real Digital](https://www.realdigital.org/).
-The board is only available to academia and to buy the board, academics must first apply to the [AMD Xilinx University Program](https://www.xilinx.com/support/university/xup-boards/RFSoC4x2.html#Purchasing_at_academic_price)  to get pre-approval to purchase the RFSoC 4x2 kit. and submit a request to purchase the RFSoC 4x2.
+The board is only available to academia and to buy the board, academics must first apply to the [AMD University Program](https://www.amd.com/en/corporate/university-program/aup-boards/rfsoc4x2.html)  to get pre-approval to purchase the RFSoC 4x2 kit. and submit a request to purchase the RFSoC 4x2.

 ## Who are Real Digital?